The Sayvant Quality System (SQS)

 How SQS Works

-SQS runs against 100% of your documentation, not a sample.
-With 1M+ encounters analyzed, the system catches clinical patterns and edge cases that spot-checking never surfaces.
+SQS run against 100% of your notes, not a sample.
+Catch clinical documentation gaps and patterns that manual peer review never surfaces.

 Reliability Infrastructure